geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-11/meeting-transcript.md

 Probably because it's not inserting contiguouses.
 Yeah.
 I also want to know where.

 ##### **Chenyu** [[00:14:46](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=886)]
 Yeah.
 In the gradients, right?
-Like...
+Like..
 If I already realize all the gradients.

 ##### **Geohot** [[00:14:54](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=894)]
 Oh, it's still doing it?
 Yeah.
 Oh, okay.
 That's your note.

 ##### **Chenyu** [[00:14:57](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=897)]
 Okay.
 Anyway.
 Yeah.
 So other stuff I think people can talk when it's their term still wants.
-The faster MI thing, whether it's the AQL sync or AM driver or...
+The faster MI thing, whether it's the AQL sync or AM driver or..
 Whatever.
 That.
 We have eval.
-Then we have...
+Then we have..
 We want this to work.
 For now, it's struggling if I have like a few millions of rewrites.
 And so I think I post the current thing that we have.
-So for anything 7TB, I should get...
+So for anything 7TB, I should get..
 Once I fix the compile issue, we should get the 512 one working.
 That one fits into memory.
 For anything with bigger context, we need the rentify or flash attention like stuff to start not creating too many context.
 Too many buffers with context square.
 Nice.

 ##### **Sieds Lykles** [[00:16:04](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=964)]
 Yeah.

 ##### **Chenyu** [[00:16:07](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=967)]
 So we'll see where we are.
 I also follow up with the 8B thing.
 So they are supposed to merge everything and have a documentation ready.
 Like last week, but it's not ready yet.
 So we'll see if we got that this week.
-Once that is ready, we can...
+Once that is ready, we can..
 We should also prepare the data loader for that.
 And that one, we should really be like training regardless of other optimization.

 ##### **Geohot** [[00:16:31](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=991)]
 Do we know what the context size is?
 A192?
 Oh, wow.

 ##### **Wozeparrot** [[00:16:36](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=996)]
-But it uses the original LLAMA tokenizer.
+But it uses the original LLaMA tokenizer.
 So the vocab size is way larger.

 ##### **Chenyu** [[00:16:42](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=1002)]
 Yeah, but we have fused ARANGE or whatever.
-So...
+So..
 I don't know.
 We will see.

 ##### **Geohot** [[00:16:48](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=1008)]
 That's crazy that they went from BERT and their replacement for BERT is an 8B with an 8192 context.

 ##### **Chenyu** [[00:16:55](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=1015)]
 Yeah, because that's everyone using now.
-So...
+So..

 ##### **Wozeparrot** [[00:16:59](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=1019)]
 8192 context?
 Really?